 Red Hat OpenShift Service on AWS uses machine pools as an elastic, dynamic provisioning method on top of your cloud infrastructure.

 The primary resources are machines, compute machine sets, and machine pools.

 As of Red Hat OpenShift Service on AWS 4.11, the default per-pod PID limit is

-You cannot configure the per-pod PID limit on any Red Hat OpenShift Service on AWS cluster.
+You can configure the per-pod PID limit on a Red Hat OpenShift Service on AWS cluster by using the ROSA CLI.
+For more information, see "Configuring PID limits".

 MachineSet resources are groups of compute machines.
 If you need more machines or must scale them down, change the number of replicas in the machine pool to which the compute machine sets belong.

 Machine sets are not directly modifiable in ROSA.

 Machine pools are a higher level construct to compute machine sets.

 A machine pool creates compute machine sets that are all clones of the same configuration across availability zones.
 Machine pools perform all of the host node provisioning management actions on a worker node.
 If you need more machines or must scale them down, change the number of replicas in the machine pool to meet your compute needs.
 You can manually configure scaling or set autoscaling.